opencast/opencast/docs/guides/developer/docs/development-process.md

 * In the case of major user interface changes, it is good practice to include screenshots of the change
 * Any actions that would be required for a version upgrade (e.g: from 3.x to 4.x) must be documented in `docs/guides/admin/docs/upgrade.md`
+* New features require a release note in `docs/guides/admin/releasenotes` of at least one line describing the change
 * The commands `mvn clean install`, `mvn javadoc:javadoc javadoc:aggregate`, and `mvn site` should all succeed
 * The licenses of any external libraries used in the pull request comply with the [licensing rules](license.md) both in terms of the license itself as well as its listing in NOTICES